 State and county authorities are a great independent resource when it comes to researching the requirements for rainwater harvesting in your area.

 In Texas, the Texas Water Development Board (twdb.texas.gov) has published the Texas Manual on Rainwater Harvesting to assist system owners about the products, consideration, and guidelines associated with rainwater collection and re-use.

 In California, documents like the City of San Diego Rainwater Harvesting Guide are a great starting point when beginning your rainwater collection and re-use journey.

-Aquamate has been manufacturing galvanized water tanks since 1986.
-We engineer large water tanks from 5,000 to 102,000 gallons.
-Our steel water tanks are engineered in a state of the art facility.
-For our metal water tanks, we use a galvanized tank shell, rather than a Zincalume shell, which means no sacrificial anodes.
+Aquamate has been manufacturing rainwater collection tanks since 1986.
+We engineer rainwater tanks from 5,000 to 102,000 gallons.
+Our rainwater collection tanks are engineered in a state of the art facility.
+For our rainwater collection tanks, we use a galvanized tank shell, rather than a Zincalume shell, which means no sacrificial anodes.
 Our galvanized water tanks have three main applications.
 They are used as rainwater collection tanks, fire tanks, and well water storage tanks.
 A steel water tank from Aquamate has a 20 year “No Service Costs” Warranty.